 We start today with a visit to one of Vietnam's more sobering sites, the My Lai Massacre Memorial.
-It was here that the a tragic event occurred, that once exposed, became a turning point in American public opinion to the American-Vietnam war.
+It was here that a tragic event occurred that, once exposed, became a turning point in American public opinion to the American-Vietnam war.
 We continue on along the coast and along the way visit a rice paper maker and a mat weaver.
 Both are traditional forms of village industry that are becoming less common in cities, but here in the village, the skills are still alive.
 We enjoy a lunch of the freshest seafood possible and stay this evening in a pleasant small scale hotel.
 Meals: BLD

 Cycle & Boat to Hoi An